 Academic Suspension.
 Students not attaining minimum academic standards subsequent to being placed on academic probation will be suspended from the College.
-The minimum standard for avoiding academic suspension is an IGPA of 2.0.
+The minimum standard for avoiding academic suspension subsequent to being placed on academic probation is a SIGPA of 2.0.
 Consecutive terms of probation in which students continue to earn a SIGPA of 2.0 or greater will prevent suspension.
-However, failure to earn a SIGPA of 2.0 in a subsequent term will result in a suspension.
+However, failure to earn a SIGPA of 2.0 while on academic probation will result in a suspension.

-Students with a SIGPA below 2.0 will be suspended from the College after one term of probation.
 The first suspension will be for one semester; subsequent suspensions will be for one calendar year (3 terms).